Pauline Clarke

-Pauline Clarke (19 May 1921 – 23 July 2013) was an English author who wrote for younger children under the name Helen Clare, for older children as Pauline Clarke, and more recently for adults under her married name Pauline Hunter Blair.
+Pauline Clarke (19 May 1921 – 23 July 2013) was an English author who wrote for younger children under the name Helen Clare, for older children as Pauline Clarke, and later for adults under her married name Pauline Hunter Blair.
 Her best-known work is The Twelve and the Genii, a low fantasy children's novel published by Faber in 1962, for which she won the 1962 Carnegie Medal, the Lewis Carroll Shelf Award, and the 1968 Deutscher Jugendliteraturpreis.

 Biography

 Anne Pauline Clarke was born in Kirkby-in-Ashfield in Nottinghamshire in 1921 and later lived in Bottisham, Cambridgeshire.
-She attended schools in London and Colchester.
-Until 1943 she studied English at Somerville College, Oxford, then worked as a journalist and wrote for children's magazines.
+She was educated at schools in London and Colchester before entering Somerville College, Oxford in 1940 to read English.
+After leaving Oxford in 1943, she worked as a journalist and wrote for children's magazines.
 Between 1948 and 1972 she wrote books for children.

 Clarke married the historian Peter Hunter Blair in 1969.
 She edited his history Anglo-Saxon Northumbria (1984).

 Clarke donated 19 prints by Cecil Leslie, who illustrated Clarke's work The Pekinese Princess, to the British Museum.

-She died on 23 July 2013 at the age of 94.
+She died on 23 July 2013 at the age of 92.